red512/bidip/README.md

 2. **Helm**: Install Helm, a package manager for Kubernetes, to manage the deployment of Grafana Prometheus, ArgoCD, and Metrics server.

 3. **Terraform**: Install Terraform for provisioning and managing infrastructure.
-4. **Slack Webhook** Slack Webhook: Obtain a URL to send automated CI notifications to Slack.
+4. **Slack Webhook**: Obtain a URL to send automated CI notifications to Slack.

 ### Repository Structure